wn-doolittle/caliper-spec/caliper.md

 <a name="annotationEvent" />

 ### 6.2 AnnotationEvent
 The Caliper [AnnotationEvent](#annotationEvent) models the annotating of digital content.
-The resulting [Annotation](#annotation) is also described and is subclassed for greater type specificity.
+The resulting [Annotation](#annotation) is also described and is subtyped for greater type specificity.

 ##### Supported actions
  [Bookmarked](#bookmarked), [Highlighted](#highlighted), [Shared](#shared), [Tagged](#tagged)